-We have finally reached the tranquil waters of Eth2.
+We have finally reached the tranquil waters of Ethereum 2.0 (also known as “Serenity”).
 It's been many years in the making, and it appears we still have some way to go yet.

 In fact, coming up with the right wording for the previous sentence was quite a challenge, because Kernel aims for “evergreen” content which will still be accurate and relevant at least a decade from now.
-As we will shortly see, this is an aspiration we share with the Eth2 Design Rationale on which the below brief is based.
+As we will shortly see, this is an aspiration we share with the Ethereum 2.0 Design Rationale.

 We hope that Ethereum, and networks like it, are never really finished.
-We hope that people continue tinkering with them and playing with new ways of imagining how we might relate for as long as there are world machines and people using them to build new trust spaces.
-This is what traditional business people will never understand: it's not interesting to ship products using this kind of technology.
-What is truly fascinating is the ongoing art of making possible:
+We hope that people continue tinkering, playing with new ways of relating to one another for as long as there are world machines and people using them to build trust spaces.
+What is truly fascinating is not finished products to sell, but the ongoing art of making possible: